bevyengine/bevy/_release-content/release-notes/more_widgets.md

 - Disclosure toggle (chevron expand/collapse)
 - Icon and label (display primitives)
 - Pane, subpane, and group (decorative frames for editors)

+Existing widgets have also been polished for readability and functionality.
+Style tokens are added for mouse pressed in checked and unchecked states, multiple radio groups are now easier to manage with `radio_self_update`, and a new `FocusCause` field has been added to the `FocusGained` event to let widgets distingush whether a user clicked or navigated into it.

 For full usage and an interactive demo, try out the [`feathers_gallery`] example.